soney/ProgramsInformationPeople/_sources/SimplePythonData/FunctionCalls.rst

 Again, remember that when python performs computations, the results are only shown in the output window if there's a print statement that says to do that.

+You may be wondering now if print is a function.
+As mentioned above, functions can compute new values when the functions are called or invoked.
+Fuctions can be used for more than mathmatical computation though.
+Print is also a function that programmers use often to output data or check what is happenning in their code.
+If you come across Python 2 code you may notice that print statements do not require parentheses even though print is still a function in that version of Python.
+This is one of the differences between Python 2 and Python 3.
+In this course, we will be teaching Python 3 and using the parentheses.
+Each time we use a print statement we are calling the print function to execute the code.

 Function calls as part of complex expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~